Fantastic hotel in an enviable location and complete with a rooftop terrace with fabulous views across the resort!

 Triple Room - sleeps 2-3: Twin beds, single bed, private shower and WC.

 · Adelita tex-mex restaurant · bar · ski storage room · free WiFi in public areas · lift to all floors

 · cold continental buffet breakfast · Dine Around evening meals - five nights taken at the Snow House restaurant (at the Hotel de les Pistes, next door) and two nights taken in either the onsite Adelita tex-mex restaurant or the Bianca Pizzeria (at the Hotel de les Pistes, next door) - dinner is served between 5.30-8.30pm · Christmas Eve and New Year's Eve gala dinners are included

 About Pas de la Casa

 Set high on the border into France, Pas de la Casa really does feel like a frontier town.
 Loads of French and British descend, looking for tax-free bargains and plenty of cheap booze, and this makes the après-ski extremely lively.
-It's tacky and rather ugly, but serves a purpose, while the snow record in the Grandvalira ski area is excellent.
-Pas de la Casa is an ideal winter package holiday for 16-25 year olds on a tight budget.
+It's not exactly charming, but serves a purpose, while the snow record in the Grandvalira ski area is excellent.
+Pas de la Casa is an ideal winter package holiday for those on a tight budget.
 The skiing itself, which covers the linked areas of Grau Roig and Soldeu, is the largest in the Pyrenees, with 150km of pistes.
 It caters mostly to easy cruising, while boarders are much in evidence on the slopes.